jfroelich/rss-reader/src/filter-publisher/readme.md

 ## Todos

 * input is a DOM string, think more about entities
-* per option defaults to allow for only changing certain props
+* do not require delims to have spaces, make it less wonky